chenyukang/obweb/README.md

 I use Obsidian for knowledge management and Flomo for my thoughts or memos.

-But Obsidian don't have a mobile version for Andriod and flomo don't work well with Obsidian.
+But Obsidian don't have a mobile version for Android and flomo don't work well with Obsidian.
 I decided to create a Web interface for Obsidian, so I can use it on my mobile devices and work in the way of flomo.

 I don't want to store any data on other third-party servers, here we will deploy it on our own server.